Chart Color Schemes

 Health performance in Pooraka is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Pooraka faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-Approximately 50% of its total population (~3,924 people) has private health cover, compared to 47.1% across Greater Adelaide, which is lower than the national average of 55.3%.
-Mental health issues and arthritis are the most common medical conditions in the area, impacting 8.2 and 8.1% of residents respectively.
+The rate of private health cover is relatively low at approximately 50% of the total population (~3855 people), compared to 47.1% across Greater Adelaide and a national average of 55.7%.
+Mental health issues impact 8.2% of residents, while arthritis affects 8.1%, with 68.6% declaring themselves completely clear of medical ailments, similar to the 68.1% in Greater Adelaide.

-However, 68.6% of residents declare themselves completely clear of medical ailments, slightly higher than the 68.1% across Greater Adelaide.
-The area has 18.9% of residents aged 65 and over (1,483 people), which is higher than the 16.1% in Greater Adelaide.
+The area has 18.9% of residents aged 65 and over (1457 people), higher than the 16.1% in Greater Adelaide.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health